Oman

 Deserts from 1,001 nights

-Not far away, in the mountains, lies Wadi Dawkah, an inhospitable rocky desert where the shaggy frankincense trees grow as they once did.
+Not far away, in the mountains, lies Wadi Dawkah, an inhospitable stony desert where the shaggy frankincense trees grow as they once did.
 Even today, frankincense is omnipresent in Oman's everyday life and the archaeological sites along the Frankincense Route bear witness to its former wealth.

 Large parts of the province of Dhofar and Oman are desert.
 Many visitors from the Emirates drive their powerful SUVs the 1,000-kilometer route from Muscat to Salalah via the well-developed "desert highway".
 Along the border with Saudi Arabia, the majestic dune mountains of the Rub al-Khali, the "Empty Quarter", push far into Omani territory.
 But there is an easier way: just under three hours' drive from Muscat, the Wahiba Desert, also known as Ash Sharqiya Sands, is an easily accessible excursion destination.
 The Bedouins still roam the endless expanse of the sea of sand with their camels, goats and mobile palm branch huts.
 Exploring this breathtaking landscape under the expert guidance of a Bedouin and spending the night under the stars is one of the highlights of a trip to Oman - especially as trips into the desert with romantic nights under the stars are now also offered in the luxurious "glamping" version.